Takako Minekawa: Musical style and influences

-Minekawa's musical skills set her firmly outside of the J-pop "idol" tradition: she writes and composes most of her material, singing about subjects such as clouds, cats, and the colour white (her personal favourite), with her love of Kraftwerk and French pop music also showing through her unique experimental sound.
+Minekawa's musical skills set her firmly outside of the J-pop "idol" tradition: she writes and composes most of her own material, singing about subjects such as clouds, cats, and the color white (her personal favorite).
+Her love of electronic music pioneers, such as Kraftwerk, as well as French pop music can be seen in her unique experimental sound.
 She often makes use of vintage Casio keyboards and analog Moog synthesizers, as well as vocoders and other electronic instruments.

 Minekawa's musical influences are varied.
-An avowed fan of French pop, some of her favourite French artists include Françoise Hardy and Pierre Bachelet.
-The influence of the British band Stereolab can also be heard in her music.
-While there are certainly touches of humour in her lyrics and tone, she is a sincere fan of Krautrock, particularly the earlier works of electronic music pioneers Kraftwerk, to whom she dedicated the song Kraftpark!
-In an interview, Minekawa explained her admiration for the band: "I decided to describe the landscape of Kraftpark with sound and narration.
+Some of her favorite French artists include Françoise Hardy and Pierre Bachelet.
+The influence of the British band Stereolab can also be heard in her music, and there are touches of humor in her lyrics and tone.
+She also enjoys Krautrock, particularly the earlier works of Kraftwerk, to whom she dedicated the song Kraftpark!
+Minekawa explained her admiration for the band in an interview: "I decided to describe the landscape of Kraftpark with sound and narration.
 This song is not a parody of Kraftwerk.
 I did it because I love them!"

 Another influence is Yellow Magic Orchestra member Haruomi Hosono, whom she paid tribute to with cover versions of his song "Kaze no Tani no Nausicaa" (1984) in 1995 and again in 2007 with Ryuichi Sakamoto.

 Other ventures

-Minekawa has written professionally as regular columnist in the Japanese edition of Keyboard magazine.
+Minekawa has written professionally as a regular columnist for the Japanese edition of Keyboard magazine.
 She also contributed a serialized novel to the Japanese quarterly Bungei.